ForTheGold/text-classifier-amazon-dataset/README-final.md

 In this project we will use a Natural Language Processing machine learning model to train a sentiment classifier on an Amazon dataset of Grocery and Gourmet Food reviews (https://jmcauley.ucsd.edu/data/amazon/) containing over 1 million reviews.

 The goal of this classifier is to predict user sentiment (positive or negative) for fake meat products.
-We believe this analysis will help artificial meat producers understand how reviews will impact ratings and have a potential impact on thier popularity and future sales.
+Upon having ratings predicted based on the reviews through NLP, We believe this analysis will help store owners identify which fake meat brands to sell.
+Having access to a model to predict ratings will allow the stakeholder to understand how reviews affect ratings and, in turn, impact future sales of fake meat products.

 ## Database